billfoxco/seeing-md/SEEING.md

 - What does the proposed solution preserve?
 - Which inherited assumptions will the new system scale?

+**Removing AI from the process does not remove the lens.**

 AI does not begin with a prompt, and it does not end with an output.
 Human perception has already shaped what a system will notice, value, optimize, and scale.

 When using AI:

-- examine the human premise before defining the problem, data, metric, prompt, or workflow
+- examine what shaped the human premise before defining the problem, data, metric, prompt, or workflow
 - distinguish facts from interpretations
 - surface assumptions without treating them as defects
 - do not use fluency as evidence of truth